Exclusive: China's Ant explores ways for Jack Ma to exit as Beijing piles pressure - sources

 Ant denied that a divestment of Ma's stake was ever under consideration.
 "Divestment of Mr. Ma's stake in Ant Group has never been the subject of discussions with anyone," an Ant spokesman said in a statement.

 Reuters could not determine whether Ant and Ma would proceed with a divestment option, and if so, which one.

-The company hoped Ma's stake, which is worth billions of dollars, could be sold to existing investors in Ant or its e-commerce affiliate Alibaba Group Holding Ltd without involving any external entity, one of the sources with company ties said.
+The company hoped Ma's stake, worth billions of dollars, could be sold to existing investors in Ant or its e-commerce affiliate Alibaba Group Holding Ltd without involving any external entity, one of the sources with company ties said.

 But the second source also with company connections said that during discussions with regulators, Ma was told that he would not be allowed to sell his stake to any entity or individual close to him, and would instead have to exit completely.
 Another option would be to transfer his stake to a Chinese investor affiliated with the state, the source said.